The Second Clock

 The original first Drawings??

-(On the two wheels that engage the 57/59 wheels, the same number of teeth -36- is used, but they are consequently a little out of pitch)
+On this design from 1998 two wheels that engage the 57/59 wheels, use the same number of teeth -36-

 (Many gear combinations can be found in books, others with software like -Gearfind- (Links page- Utilities/ (Bevel) gear software/ Tips))